J95Ortiz/hangman-game/README.md

 ![AmIResponsive Screenshot]()

-This programme is a digital version of Hangman, the popular game believed to have started in the 17th Century.
+This program is a digital version of Hangman, the popular game believed to have started in the 17th Century.

 It is a Command Line Interface Application designed for a single User to play this classic game.
 It has three levels of difficulty and a random level, in which a word of any level can be picked.